|Date of Birth:

 Moving more abstract, the snowflakes on my wrist are a reminder of winter.
 They're a beautiful handcuff that holds my awareness of how cold and dark the world is, and how humanity has yet to even glimpse the dawning of an era without starvation, plague, war, and death.
 The snow symbolizes hope of escaping death through the cold sleep of cryonics, and the beauty and individuality of each person.
 It's a reminder to myself and a promise not to stop fighting before the spring thaw comes.

 I have other tattoos as well, such as my wedding ring and other personal symbols of my journey and my values.

-As of mid-2023, I'm about to be married to my lovely partner of 2+ years, Haven Worsham.
-We live in Grass Valley, California with Maple, our adorable Cavalier King Charles Spaniel.
-In between my work, I enjoy walking/hiking, writing, reading a mixture of science-fiction and non-fiction essays/blogs, coding personal projects, designing conlangs, eating fruit, spending time with Haven, and playing games.
+Outside of work, I enjoy walking/hiking, writing, reading a mixture of science-fiction and non-fiction essays/blogs, coding personal projects, designing conlangs, eating fruit, spending time with Haven, and playing games.